hexann666/calorie_count/README.md

 **Note 1**

 Pip is doing canonicalization while processing Setup.py to a package and automatically changes dots and underscore to dashes.
 That's why during installation the name of the package is shown as calorie-count and calorie-count-version-nr, although in all the documentation the name of the package is specified as calorie_count.

-**Note 2**

-Currently there is a bug in nbdev, when it generates links to the GitHub sourc files from documentation on the GitPages, so it leads to an non-existent link to core.py instead of https://github.com/hexann666/calorie_count/blob/master/calorie_count/core.py.
-The link specified in settings.ini in git_url is not converted properly.

 **Sources:**